top of page

 Section 1.
 Powers

-The Board of Directors shall have general power to control and manage the affairs and property of the corporation, and shall have full power, by majority vote, to adopt rules and regulations governing the action of the Board of Directors and shall have full authority with respect to the distribution of payment of the moneys received by the corporation from time to time; provided, however, that the fundamental and basic purposes of the corporation, as expressed in the articles of incorporation, shall not thereby be amended or changed, and provided further, that the Board of Directors shall not permit any part of the net earnings or capital of the corporation to inure to the benefit of any private individual.
+The Board of Directors has general power to control and manage the affairs and property of the corporation, and full power, by majority vote, to adopt rules and regulations governing the action of the Board of Directors, and full authority with respect to the distribution of payment of moneys received by the corporation — provided that the fundamental and basic purposes of the corporation, as expressed in the Articles of Incorporation, are not amended or changed — and that the Board of Directors will not permit any part of the net earnings or capital of the corporation to inure to the benefit any private individual.

 Section 2.
 Duties

-It shall be the duty of the Directors to:
+It is the duty of the Directors to:

-(a) Perform any and all duties imposed on them collectively or individually by law, by the Articles of Incorporation of this corporation, or by the Bylaws.
+a.) perform any and all duties imposed on them collectively or individually by law, by the Articles of Incorporation of this corporation, or by the Bylaws; and

-(b) Appoint and remove, employ and discharge, and except as otherwise provided in these Bylaws, prescribe the duties and fix the compensation, if any, of all officers, agents, and employees of the corporation.
+b.) appoint and remove, employ and discharge, and, except as otherwise provided in these Bylaws, prescribe the duties and fix the compensation, if any, of all officers, agents, and employees of the corporation: and

-(c) Supervise all officers, agents, and employees of the corporation, to assure that their duties are performed properly.
+c.) supervise all officers, agents, and employees of the corporation to assure that their duties are performed properly, and according to our mission; and

-(d) Meet at such times and places as required by these Bylaws.
+f.) meet at such times and places as required by these Bylaws; and

 Section 3.
 Numbers, Qualifications, Election, and Term of Office

-Any vacancy occurring in the board of Directors or in any directorship shall be filled at the election of the Directors at the annual meeting, or at a special meeting fully called for that purpose.
+Any vacancy occurring in the Board of Directors may be filled at the election of the Directors at the annual meeting, or at a Special meeting fully called for that purpose, or at a Regular meeting.

-No Director of this corporation shall receive, directly or indirectly, any salary, compensation, or emolument therefore in his or her capacity as Director; but the Board may authorize reimbursement of reasonable expenses incurred by Board members in connection with attendance at Board meetings.
+No Director of this corporation will receive, directly or indirectly, any salary, compensation, or emolument in their capacity as Director; the Board may authorize reimbursement, in certain extreme cases, of reasonable expenses incurred by Board members in connection with attendance at Board meetings; and for reimbursements.

 ARTICLE 4